Lecentica/binary-search-tree/README.md

 java BSTreeRunner

 ## Known Limitations / Future Improvements
-Does not use inherent property of BST's, as such the search os O(n) - would use BST property in search and getLargest to make them O(log n) instead of O(n).
+-Does not use inherent property of BST's, as such the search os O(n) - would use BST property in search and getLargest to make them O(log n) instead of O(n).
-Uses simple non realigning BST, as such worst case scenario even with improved search is O(n).
+-Uses simple non realigning BST, as such worst case scenario even with improved search is O(n).
+-getDiameter() doesn't compute the actual diameter.
+True diameter is the longest path between any two nodes, which may not pass through the root.
+My implementation computes "left spine length + right spine length from root".
+-Uses counters as instance variables- would change to local variables.